Find Art and Design Schools

 The states with the most job growth for Merchandise Displayer or Window Trimmer are Wyoming, Nevada, and Oregon.
 Watch out if you plan on working in West Virginia, Ohio, or Delaware.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Merchandise Displayer or Window Trimmer
+Merchandise Displayer or Window Trimmer Salary

-Merchandise Displayers and Window Trimmers make between $20,720 and $48,210 a year.
+The typical yearly salary for Merchandise Displayers and Window Trimmers is somewhere between $20,720 and $48,210.

 undefined